 Who might we share your personal data with?

-Kantar Sifo is a part of the WPP Group.
+Kantar is a part of Bain and the WPP Group.
 In accordance with the above, your personal data may be transferred to and processed by our sister companies within the WPP group or third party service providers (personal data processors) for the same purposes as we originally gathered that data, such as recruitment, marketing and IT services, for data processing, data matching, measurement of advertising results on the web, interaction on social media or other actions.
 All parties are contractually bound to keep all information confidential and to protect it with security standards and practice equivalent to our own and which are in line with data protection legislation.